 Lawrence serves or has served on the Boards of numerous entities including the U.S. Council of Foreign Relations (CFR), Washington Space Business Roundtable (WSBR), United States Telecommunications Training Institute (USTTI), Satellite Industry Association (SIA) and National Security Telecommunications Advisory Committee (NSTAC).

-He received his bachelor’s degree from the University of Colorado and Masters in Business Administration with honors from Georgetown University.
-He is a two-time Ironman triathlete that is passionate about the importance of nutrition, exercise and health.
+He received his bachelor’s degree from the University of Colorado and a Master’s in Business Administration with honors from Georgetown University.
+He is a two-time Ironman triathlete that is passionate about the importance of nutrition, exercise, and health.
 He founded and serves as the Chairman of the Board of the United States Healthful Food Council.